erik-larsen/emscripten-sdl2-ogles2/README.md

 ### Why OpenGLES2?

-WebGL is the way to get GPU-accelerated graphics in the browser, and OpenGLES is the non-web version of OpenGL which most closely matches WebGL.
+WebGL is the way to get GPU-accelerated graphics in the browser, and OpenGLES is the subset of OpenGL which most closely matches WebGL.